baluv0007/TrafficSafety/README.md

 ## Project Overview

-**TrafficSafety** is a modern, production-ready single-page application (SPA) built for a traffic management and safety solutions company.
+**FutureRoute Systems** is a modern, production-ready single-page application (SPA) built for a traffic management and safety solutions company.
 The website showcases products, services, company information, and career opportunities through a visually stunning and highly performant interface.

 ### Key Highlights
 - **100% Client-Side Routing** - No page refreshes, seamless navigation